Aitia-IIOT/ah5-docs-java-spring/docs/api/data-models/authorization-token-mgmt-response.md

 provider | [SystemName](../primitives.md#systemname) | Name of the provider system.
 targetType | [AuthorizationTargetType](../primitives.md#authorizationtargettype) | Type of the targeted resource.
 target | [ServiceName](../primitives.md#servicename) or [EventTypeName](../primitives.md#eventtypename) | Target of the token.
 scope | [ServiceOperationName](../primitives.md#serviceoperationname) | Scope of the token.
 Only matters when the target is a service definition.
-If null, the token is valid for all the service-operation. createdAt | [DateTime](../primitives.md#datetime) | Token was generated at this timestamp. usageLimit | [Number](../primitives.md#number) | Maximum number of token usage, if any. usageLeft | [Number](../primitives.md#number) | The token can still be used this many times, if any.
+If null, the token is valid for all the operations of the service definition target. createdAt | [DateTime](../primitives.md#datetime) | Token was generated at this timestamp. usageLimit | [Number](../primitives.md#number) | Maximum number of token usage, if any. usageLeft | [Number](../primitives.md#number) | The token can still be used this many times, if any.